19 — 26 JUNE 2020

 On your departure day you will be asked to clean and prepare your room like participants of the previous group had prepared the room for you.

-The deadline for applications is 17th March 2019.
-You will be notified via email by 31st March about whether your place is confirmed, at which point you will be required to make payment, and request your accommodation option.
+We expect that places will fill quickly.
+You will be notified within three weeks of your application about whether your place is confirmed, at which point you will be required to make payment, and request your accommodation option.